jrock2004/mbkit-ember/README.md

 MBKit
 ==============================================================================

 This ember addon was created from the idea of [MBKit](https://github.com/mindbody/mbkit) which was built for react.
-Wanted to be able to use the styles from there but as ember components instead of react componetns
+Wanted to be able to use the styles from there but as ember components instead of react components

 Compatibility